A Boo is a Lot Louder Than a Cheer

 Thank you for submitting your artwork.
-Our jurors spent days reviewing hundreds of submissions from all over the country.
+Our jurors reviewed hundreds of submissions from all over the country.
 We’re sorry to inform you, however…

 Anyone telling you otherwise is either lying or delusional in my not-so-humble opinion.

 A gallery or juror rejecting your art can leave you feeling like you’re being dumped.
 Both experiences can make you feel unworthy, plain and simple, and no amount of reassurance will ease that feeling:

 Problem for artists is that rejection is unavoidable.

 Art galleries are drowning in unsolicited artist submissions as they fight to stay in business.
 Likewise, grants, scholarships, and residencies go to just a fraction of applicants.